Humanitarian Assistance Scheme

 Where to apply

-To apply for Humanitarian Assistance contact the Department of Social Protection's representative (formerly known as the Community Welfare Officer) at your local office.
+To apply for Humanitarian Assistance contact the Community Welfare Officer (CWO) at your local Community Welfare Service.